gaxmann/gordonssunclock/README.md

 ## Why?

 I was dissatisfied with standard time, the recurring time changes and the fact that 12 o'clock is usually not noon.
-My solution: an organic dial that shows the sun's actual position and path, when it's at its highest point, and when the sun disappears below the horizon – all calculated for your individual location.
+My solution: an organic dial that shows the sun's actual position and path, shows when it's at its highest point, and when the sun disappears below the horizon – all calculated for your individual location.
 Standard clocks tell you the time.
 Sun Clock tells you where you are in the day.

 **Reconnect to your local, natural time.**